Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 10. Peter T. Leeson’s proposal

 Who knew a nonfiction book could teach us so much about romance?
-Academic Peter T. Leeson took the opportunity to use the dedication to his tome The Invisible Hook: The Hidden Economics of Pirates to ask one very important question:
+Academic Peter T. Leeson took the opportunity to use the dedication of his tome The Invisible Hook: The Hidden Economics of Pirates to ask one very important question:

 Peter Leeson dedication: Ania, will you marry me?